July 11 – September 29, 2019

 Today, audio production is more accessible than ever, and podcasts continue to grow in popularity.
 But podcast distribution is largely reliant on corporate platforms like Apple, Spotify, or Soundcloud, and by producing digital content, we limit our audience to those with reliable internet access.
 It’s important for us to know what it looks like to control the means of media production, which is one reason we want to present this history.
 Another is to acknowledge these rebellious broadcasters as the forerunners of current efforts to democratize media distribution and production, including the development of community-owned mesh networks.
 Finally, we aim to ask what relevance the history of independent, pirate, and community radio has today, and how it can inform our current struggles.

-The exhibition will be accompanied by a zine and a series of events.
 Our first event will be a talk with Pete Tridish of Radio Mutiny and Prometheus Radio, Saturday, July 13, at 5pm.
 More details coming soon!

 This exhibition has been organized by Interference Archive volunteers Celia Easton Koehler, Colin Muller, Dylan Flesch, Elena Levi, Kelly Mill, Louise Barry, Natalie Kerby, and Rob Smith.
+Poster design by Peter Kaplan.